zkurtz/when_will_it_end/README.md

 It prints a new predicted end time only when the most recent forecast falls too far from its internal estimate modulo some tolerance.

+DISCLAIMER: [tqdm](https://github.com/tqdm/tqdm) is generally far superior to `when_will_it_end`.
+One possible exception is that `when_will_it_end` plays pretty well with jupyter notebooks.
+The output is typically brief and consists of simple print statements.

 ## Requirements

 Python 3 with the following modules: `math`, `time`